CexyNature/Info_TownsvilleFloods/README.md

     3. Edit, commit and push
     4. Create a Pull request

- More guidelines in this [article](https://code.tutsplus.com/tutorials/how-to-collaborate-on-github--net-34267)
+*Some information about submitting pull request can be found in this [article](https://code.tutsplus.com/tutorials/how-to-collaborate-on-github--net-34267)*